hueahnn/sibmi/dailylog.md

   - Tweak Snakefile to read in seqs from txt file and test batch on SLURM with 100+ seqs
 - Install OriVFinder on o2

+To do:
+- Testing 15 files right now, if successful launch job with 100 files and let it run over the weekend.